Igbo culture: Men

 Men would wear loin cloths that wrapped around their waist and between their legs to be fastened at their back, the type of clothing appropriate for the intense heat as well as jobs such as farming.
 Men could also tie a wrapper over their loin cloth.
 For public occasions such as traditional weddings, men tie such materials like gorge, which is considered to be expensive, and this usually goes with'Isiagu' popular for wealthy and traditional title holders.

 Modern traditional attire

 Modern Igbo traditional attire is generally made up, for men, of the Isiagu top which resembles the African Dashiki.
 Isiagu (or Ishi agu) is usually patterned with lions heads embroidered over the clothing, It can also be plain, (usually black).
 It is worn with trousers and can be worn with either a traditional title holders hat (a fez named okpu agu or agwu), or with the traditional Igbo stripped men's hat (which resembles the Bobble hat).
-For women, an embodied puffed sleeve blouse (influenced by European attire) along with two wrappers (usually modern Hollandis material) and a head scarf are worn.
+For women, an embodied puffed sleeve blouse (influenced by European attire) along with two wrappers (usually modern Linen Holland know as Hollandis material) and a head scarf are worn.